Download this Ebook to get 50 icebreaker ideas for your next virtual meeting.

 Allow your remote teams the opportunity to see and experience what peers do by swapping roles between co-workers for a day.
 Certainly, this takes a little preplanning, but it will give everyone a better appreciation for each other's respective duties and functions within the team.

 It's like a wine tasting, but with the work-hours friendly beverages of tea and coffee.
 Tea vs. Coffee has a wonderful setup where each team member receives a kit with four drink packs and a few extras.
 Log into your specific team event, and a barista will guide your team through a tasting and other virtual team-building activities.

-Returning to Slack, the platform also features a trivia app that hosts several games, including trivia, quizzes, and puzzles.
+Returning to Slack, the platform also features a trivia app that hosts virtual games to play with coworkers, including trivia, quizzes, and puzzles.
 All with leaderboards to promote a little friendly competition amongst team members.